GunchLV/crafting_flowcharts/README.md

 * Standalone .exe file ✅
 * Count materials and display numbers next to chart elements✅
 * Less manual work gatherig data...

+<br/><br/>
+.exe file was simply created from .py file by using <a href="https://pypi.org/project/auto-py-to-exe/"> auto-py-to-exe</a> so there is possibility thet some antivirus software flags it as false positive :/<br/>